 Instagram and Pinterest are great places to build interest visually.
 You can tease products and share behind-the-scenes content to get people talking about your new product months in advance.

 You have studied your customers and come up with a plan.
 You know what they want and understand how your product matches up against competitors.
 Now, you need to be able to tell your customers why they need your product and how it's the best on the market.

-Basically, you have to start thinking about why your product is important to your customers.
+You have to start thinking about why your product is essential to your customers.
 One of the most prominent examples of crafting a narrative around a product launch comes from Steve Jobs, the legendary founder behind Apple.
-He was an amazing storyteller and loved delivering long product launches with metaphorical visuals and music.
+He was a fantastic storyteller and loved delivering significant product launches with metaphorical visuals and music.